Elizabeth Rhea Health Services

-The mission of Health Services is to provide nursing and medical care to enrolled students of Trinity University.
-We seek to enhance the educational process by promoting and empowering students to develop an optimal level of wellness so they can participate fully in academic and extracurricular activities.
+The Mission of Health Services is to provide nursing and medical care to enrolled students of Trinity University thereby enhancing the health of the Trinity community.
+We seek to support the educational process by promoting and empowering students to develop an optimal level of wellness so they can participate fully in academic and extracurricular activities.
 We acknowledge the wide diversity of our patients, which includes students of color, international students, LGBT students, and students from all socio-economic backgrounds with varying religious and/or spiritual beliefs.
 We are dedicated to providing accessible, high-quality, culturally-sensitive medical and nursing care to all of our patients.

 In our efforts to assist our community in staying well and provide the most appropriate care to each of our patients we require all students living on campus to submit a health record that includes health history, a recent physical exam, documentation of immunization, tuberculosis screening and proof of health insurance.
 The University requires all students to provide proof of health insurance, annually.
 Health Services is responsible for collecting this information.